redaGit/wk415/evpn/README.md

 ### Ping between Client 2 & 4

-Login to client2 using `sudo docker exec -it client2 sh`.
+Login to client2 using `sudo docker exec -it client2 bash`.

 Ping Client4 IP from Client2: